tencentyun/intlcloud-documents/yehe_doc/开发者服务/访问管理/用户指南/身份提供商/角色 SSO/使用 OIDC 进行角色 SSO_intl_en.md

->!Before implementing the OpenID Connect (OIDC)-based role-based single sign-on (SSO), you need to create an identity provider (IdP) and create a role for it in the Tencent Cloud console, and then use the OIDC token issued by the IdP to obtain the Tencent Cloud STS token (the role’s temporary key).
+Before implementing the OpenID Connect (OIDC)-based role-based single sign-on (SSO), you need to create an identity provider (IdP) and create a role for it in the Tencent Cloud console, and then use the OIDC token issued by the IdP to obtain the Tencent Cloud STS token (the role’s temporary key).

 ## Creating an OIDC IdP